15 Adventurous Things to Do in Chiapas, Mexico

 Palenque is perhaps the most well-known place to visit in Chiapas and one of the most famous Mayan archaeological sites in Mexico.
 As such, it is at the very top of people’s bucket lists for things to do in Chiapas.

-Palenque, and its nearby waterfalls, are best explored on a multi-day trip from San Cristobal.
-The town itself is not much to marvel at, but you will want the extra time to explore the ruins, waterfalls, and the wild selva Lacandona (Lacandon jungle).
+Palenque and its nearby waterfalls are best explored on a multi-day trip from San Cristobal.
+The town itself is not much to marvel at, but you will want the extra time to explore the ruins, waterfalls, and the wild Selva Lacandona (Lacandon jungle).

 5. Witness Syncretism & Sacrifice Inside San Juan Chamula Church

 Syncretism and sacrifice?
 If you have no idea what I mean, then you have to visit the indigenous Tzotzil Maya town of San Juan Chamula.
-There, inside its early 16th-century church, takes place syncretist religious practices – the mixing of ancient Mayan beliefs with that of modern Catholicism.
+There, inside its early 16th-century church, take place syncretist religious practices – the mixing of ancient Mayan beliefs with that of modern Catholicism.
 The result is one enormous experience of the senses.

-Thousands of candles melt into the floor, chicken necks are wrung in a sacrificial ceremony to heal sick family members, and women, men, and children chant prayers underneath Catholic patron saints while drinking a fizzy concoction of Coca Cola and pox – the local liquor made of fermented corn – to burp out evil spirits.
+Thousands of candles melt into the floor, chicken necks are wrung in a sacrificial ceremony to heal sick family members, and women, men, and children chant prayers underneath Catholic patron saints while drinking a fizzy concoction of Coca-Cola and pox – the local liquor made of fermented corn – to burp out evil spirits.

 As I said, it’s an experience of the senses.

-The church, and its syncretist culture, are unique to this very town in the state of Chiapas.
+The church and its syncretist culture are unique to this very town in the state of Chiapas.
 In fact, it’s the only one of its kind in the world.
 No photography or videography is allowed inside, but observing the mixing of religious beliefs and traditions is arguably one of the most unique things to do in Chiapas.

 6. Shop for Textiles at the Women’s Weaving Co-ops in Zinacantán